EzzEldin-Kadry/Documentary-Movies-Store/README.md

 # :black_nib: ClassicM Project
 ClassicM for Documentary Movies, An online store for shopping and purchasing documentaries.
-Implemented in (Aug 2022).
+(Aug 2022)

 *This project has been created and developed solely by me, Ezzeldin Kadry, as an individual effort*